Public Policy Polling released a new West Virginia poll yesterday. Here are some results and commentary from PPP:

 Okay, a question for all those local readers with a good memory or for those who know what to expect from our local "newspapers."

 Here are the five headlines from the front page of today's (Sunday's) Wheeling News-Register.
 One story had the largest headline, the highest word count, and the biggest picture.
-Which one was . . .
+Which . . .

 with February 15 update